Riga Zoo: Current development

-The zoo offers various sponsorship options and states that it will accept any kind of sponsorship, except if it contradicts the goals of the zoo - humane handling of animals, no trading or hunting of wild animals - or promotes addiction-forming products.
-One can become an honorary guardian of an animal by donating 10 Latvian lats or more; by becoming a guardian, a person or company receives plaque inscribed with their name or logo placed next to the funded animal.
-Sponsors who have donated more than 500 lats also receive a plaque in a stand near the central entrance of zoo.
-If many sponsors have contributed to building of an animal house, a stand listing all sponsors may be place at the animal house in question.
-Sponsors who have contributed more than 50% of funding for animal house can also name the building.
+The latest big addition to the zoo has been African Savannah exhibit in 2019 with animals such as geladas, impalas, zebras and elands.
+The Giraffe house built in 2007 is also a part of the Savannah.

+In 2022 zoo has presented a plan to transform into four-season biopark called “Masterplan 2035”.
+In seven stages of which Himalaya is the first the zoo will be rebuilt by making the visitor experience more immersive and authentic.
+The animal exhibitions planned in Himalaya include snow leopard, manul, takin, bearded vultures and other species.

 Research projects and conservation efforts

 Riga Zoo enacts several scientific research and wild life conservation projects.

 Monitoring of owl autumn migration

 Owls are monitored since 1985 in Pape Nature Reserve.
 The aim of the project is to collect information of owl migration in northern Europe and compare annual differences.
 Owls are trapped to determine their species, the number of young birds and other data.
 Birds are ringed and set free.